 We have entered into an investment advisory agreement with Fifth Street Management, our investment adviser.
-Fifth Street Management is controlled by Leonard M. Tannenbaum, its managing member and the chairman of our Board and chief executive officer.
+Fifth Street Management is controlled by Leonard M. Tannenbaum, its Managing Member and the Chairman of our Board and Chief Executive Officer.
 Pursuant to the investment advisory agreement, fees payable to our investment adviser will be equal to (a) a base management fee of 2.0% of the value of our gross assets, which includes any borrowings for investment purposes, and (b) an incentive fee based on our performance.
 Our investment adviser has agreed to permanently waive that portion of its base management fee attributable to our assets held in the form of cash and cash equivalents as of the end of each quarter beginning March 31, 2010.
 The incentive fee consists of two parts.
 The first part is calculated and payable quarterly in arrears and equals 20% of our "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a preferred return, or "hurdle," and a "catch up" feature.
 The second part is determined and payable in arrears as of the end of each fiscal year (or upon termination of the investment advisory agreement) and equals 20% of our "Incentive Fee Capital Gains," which equals our realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fee.

 The investment advisory agreement may be terminated by either party without penalty upon no fewer than 60 days' written notice to the other.
-Since we entered into the investment advisory agreement in December 2007, we have paid our investment advisor \$8,375,878 and \$13,729,321 for the fiscal years ended September 30, 2008 and September 30, 2009, respectively, under the investment advisory agreement.
+Since we entered into the investment advisory agreement in December 2007, we have paid our investment advisor \$8.4 million, \$13.7 million and \$20.0 million for the fiscal years ended September 30, 2008, September 30, 2009, and September 30, 2010, respectively, under the investment advisory agreement.

-Pursuant to the administration agreement with FSC, Inc., which is controlled by Mr. Tannenbaum, FSC, Inc. will furnish us with the facilities and administrative services necessary to conduct our day-to-day operations, including equipment, clerical, bookkeeping and recordkeeping services at such facilities.
-In addition, FSC, Inc. will assist us in connection with the determination and publishing of our net asset value, the preparation and filing of tax returns and the printing and dissemination of reports to our stockholders.
-We will pay FSC, Inc. our allocable portion of overhead and other expenses incurred by it in performing its obligations under the administration agreement, including a portion of the rent and the compensation of our chief financial officer and his staff, and the staff of our chief compliance officer.
+Pursuant to the administration agreement with FSC, Inc., which is controlled by Mr. Tannenbaum, FSC, Inc. furnishes us with the facilities and administrative services necessary to conduct our day-to-day operations, including equipment, clerical, bookkeeping and recordkeeping services at such facilities.
+In addition, FSC, Inc. assists us in connection with the determination and publishing of our net asset value, the preparation and filing of tax returns and the printing and dissemination of reports to our stockholders.
+We pay FSC, Inc. our allocable portion of overhead and other expenses incurred by it in performing its obligations under the administration agreement, including a portion of the rent and the compensation of our Chief Financial Officer and his staff, and the staff of our Chief Compliance Officer.
 The administration agreement may be terminated by either party without penalty upon no fewer than 60 days' written notice to the other.
-Since we entered into the administration agreement in December 2007, we have paid FSC, Inc. \$1,569,912 and \$1,295,512 for the fiscal years ended September 30, 2008 and September 30, 2009, respectively, under the administration agreement.
+Since we entered into the administration agreement in December 2007, we have paid FSC, Inc. approximately \$1.6 million, \$1.3 million and \$2.0 million for the fiscal years ended September 30, 2008, September 30, 2009 and September 30, 2010, respectively, under the administration agreement.